 Indo Siren - Indonesia LiveaboardInquiry

-The 40 metre S/Y Indo Siren luxury liveaboard, launched in April 2011, has the same specifications as her sister yacht, the S/Y Philippine Siren.
-She can accommodate 16 guests in 8 large air-conditioned cabins.
-The cabins are either fixed double or twin bed, however we offer flexibility with 2 cabins which can be converted from twin to double to suit the needs of our guests.
+The 40 metre Indo Siren luxury liveaboard can accommodate 16 guests in 8 large air-conditioned cabins.
+The cabins are either fixed double or twin bed, however there is flexibility with 2 cabins which can be converted from twin to double to suit the needs of our guests.
 The outdoor dining area is very comfortable offering a great setting for all your meals.
-The dive deck is perhaps the most spacious and comfortable you will have ever experienced.
+The dive deck is perhaps one of the most spacious and comfortable you will have ever experienced.

-The S/Y Indo Siren is not only owned and managed by Worldwide Dive and Sail but was built by our team to ensure every thought for the modern diver has been taken into account.
+Indo Siren is not only owned and managed by Master Divers but was built by our team to ensure every thought for the modern diver has been taken into account.
 Our fun and friendly crew offer attentive personal service and will go out of their way to make your time aboard truly memorable.

 Indo Siren - schedule